rsyncOSX/mydocsy/content/en/docs/parameters.md

     - `--dry-run`: Executes a simulated synchronization without modifying the files.

 For a comprehensive list of parameters for `rsync`, please refer to the official rsync documentation.

+##### Task Specific SSH parameter

+If default ssh-key values are employed and no information regarding ssh-keys is provided in RsyncUI, the parameter `-e ssh` is appended to the rsync command to ensure data is tunneled and encrypted using ssh.
+This applies exclusively to remote servers and data restoration from remote servers.

+Task-specific ssh parameters override global ssh parameters configured in the user settings.

+- ssh-port: specify if ssh utilizes a port other than the default port 22
+- ssh-keypath and identity file: typically, these are `.ssh/id_rsa`, set only if alternative keypath and identity file are to be utilized by ssh

 ##### Backup Switch